okkur/syna/exampleSite/content/docs/installation/content.md

 git checkout v0.12.0 # Latest release as of now is v0.12.0
 ```

+*You can visit [Hugo's documentation](https://gohugo.io/themes/installing-and-using-themes/) on installing themes for more information.*

 ### Using starter

 If you don't have a site yet, you can use our [starter](https://github.com/okkur/syna-start).